- Type of Publication: Guideline

 All material risks, including those that are difficult to quantify in the ORSA, should be subject to internal controls.
 An insurer should identify relevant countervailing measures and actions that could be taken to improve its solvency position, should it be negatively impacted by economic downturns or other stress events.
 These may include, for example, raising additional capital, slowing or ceasing new business, entering into reinsurance arrangements, implementing changes to product pricing and/or changes to business mix.

 A sound risk management and oversight process should assist an insurer in performing an effective assessment of its own capital needs, in determining its Internal Targets and in assessing the adequacy of its current and likely future solvency position.
-In this context, the Board’s review of its approved stated risk appetite and risk limits along with management’s establishment of appropriate policies, procedures, systems, controls and personnel for identifying, analysing, assessing, monitoring and measuring its risk exposures can improve the quality and effectiveness of the ORSA.
+In this context, the establishment of appropriate policies, procedures, systems, controls and personnel for identifying, analysing, assessing, monitoring and measuring its risk exposures can improve the quality and effectiveness of the ORSA.

-Similarly, Senior Management should have a good understanding of the nature and significance of the risk exposures of the insurer, the related risk mitigants, risk management tools/techniques and oversight processes and how these relate to adequate levels of capital.
-Senior Management should review the appropriateness of the formality and sophistication of the methods used to quantify risks and risk mitigants as well as the risk management and reporting processes vis-à-vis Board-approved risk appetite and limits, the nature of the risks, and the general risk profile and business plans of the insurer.
+Senior Management should have a good understanding of the nature and significance of the risk exposures of the insurer, the related risk mitigants, risk management tools/techniques and oversight processes and how these relate to adequate levels of capital.
+Senior Management should review the appropriateness of the formality and sophistication of the methods used to quantify risks and risk mitigants as well as the risk management and reporting processes vis-à-vis the Risk Appetite Framework and the general risk profile and business plans of the insurer.

-The ORSA should assist the Board and Senior Management in their risk assessment, risk management and planning by exploring and assessing potential threats to an insurer’s capital and solvency positions.
+The ORSA should assist the insurer in its risk assessment, risk management and planning by exploring and assessing potential threats to an insurer’s capital and solvency positions.
 For example, the results of stress scenario tests should be used to identify actions that could be taken either to lessen the likelihood of such threats occurring or to mitigate the impact of an adverse scenario, should one actually occur.

 Monitoring and Reporting

-The ORSA report to the Board should contain sufficient information about the process, underlying principles, methodologies, key assumptions, key sensitivity information and overall results relative to the risk appetite, strategic and operational plans and capital management framework of the insurer.
-The report should enable members of the Board to assess the appropriateness of the ORSA, including the overall results and the quality/composition of its capital, and confirm the insurer’s Internal Targets.
+The ORSA report should contain sufficient information about the process, underlying principles, methodologies, key assumptions, key sensitivity information and overall results relative to the risk appetite, strategic and operational plans and capital management framework of the insurer.
+The report should be used by the insurer to assess the appropriateness of the ORSA, including the overall results and the quality/composition of its capital, and confirm the insurer’s Internal Targets.

-An insurer’s Senior Management and Board should receive regular and timely reports on the insurer’s risks and capital.
+An insurer’s Senior Management should receive regular and timely reports on the insurer’s risks and capital.
 These reports should allow Senior Management to:

 - Evaluate the level and trend of material risks and their potential effect on capital;